Published by Jeremy. Last Updated on May 14, 2020.

 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

 Generally when walking through the Strip District, if we pass by one of our favorite restaurants, odds are good we go inside and order something.
-Over this years, this has meant we missed a few hidden gems located right next door as our craving for something we knew overtook our desire to find something new.
+Over the years, this has meant we missed a few hidden gems located right next door as our craving for something we knew overtook our desire to find something new.

-Maiku Sushi is one of those places, as its location next to one of our favorite restaurants (Gaucho) made it hard for us to go in.
+Maiku Sushi is one of those places, as its location next to some of our favorite restaurants made it hard for us to go in.
 As it turns out, this was a mistake.
 After trying the Vietnamese food here we have to say it is pretty delicious and worth your visit!